I’m calling it: 2017 is going to be my best year of travel.

 I kicked off June in Porto, and I made sure to do it right.

-On my first visit to this city, back in 2015, I was nervous and distracted.
-It was a couple of months before my book was due to launch and I couldn’t focus on anything else.
-I spent much of my time in Porto creating marketing plans, and whenever I ventured into the city, my stomach was too tied up in knots to allow me to eat.
+On my first visit to this city, back in 2015, I was mid mental breakdown I spent much of my time in Porto having panic attacks, and whenever I ventured into the city, my stomach was too tied up in knots to allow me to eat.
 I liked Porto a lot, but I knew I’d need to return in order to do it justice.

 This month, I finally made it back.